edinburgh-napier/set09121/lectures/lecture6.md

 # Multiple-inheritance in C++

-- C++ does not have an interface definition as Java and C#. <!-- .element: class="fragment" -->
+- C++ does not have an interface definition as Java and C#.
-    - We will look at virtual behaviour shortly. <!-- .element: class="fragment" -->
+    - We will look at virtual behaviour shortly.
-- We do have multiple-inheritance which provides the same features (more-or-less). <!-- .element: class="fragment" -->
+- We do have multiple-inheritance which provides the same features (more-or-less).
-- Multiple-inheritance allows us to define a class as inheriting from more than one base-class. <!-- .element: class="fragment" -->
+- Multiple-inheritance allows us to define a class as inheriting from more than one base-class.

 ```
     class A